jammerware/xcom2architectclass/README.md

 *Commence Run* - This turn, you gain extra mobility, and your detection radius is reduced by 30%.
 At the end of the turn, you return to the tile on which you began, and a spire appears on the one you ended.
 Insanely long cooldown.

+*Recall* - Teleport to a space adjacent to a spire.
+Long cooldown.

-*Zap* - Your spires gain *Zap*, an ability that deals a small amount of damage to a target visible to the squad.
+*Zap* - Your spires gain *Zap*, an ability that deals a small amount of damage to a target visible to the squad. (some kind of arc-soul like trait?)